Income and Maintenance

 1. Variation of Maintenance in Light of Loss of Income

-The COVID-19 situation has resulted in many people suffering from a reduced income or loss of employment.
+The Covid-19 situation has resulted in many people suffering from a reduced income or loss of employment.
 If you cannot pay maintenance due under a court order, there is guidance available from the Legal Aid Board and from FLAC.

-Similarly, FLAC have information regarding the payment of maintenance on their COVID-19 Family Law information sheet.
+Similarly, FLAC have information regarding the payment of maintenance on their Covid-19 Family Law information sheet.
 It is suggested that you contact the maintenance recipient to explain your situation, to discuss what payments might be made during this period.
 FLAC also suggest you keep a note of all communications made to the payment receiver.

-Alternatively, if you are the party in receipt of maintenance and are finding yourself in financial difficulty due to COVID-19, it is advised to speak to the party providing maintenance and suggest an amended amount you feel is more suitable during the current circumstances.
+Alternatively, if you are the party in receipt of maintenance and are finding yourself in financial difficulty due to Covid-19, it is advised to speak to the party providing maintenance and suggest an amended amount you feel is more suitable during the current circumstances.
 Timely communication is key as well as both sides acknowledging the circumstances the other may find themselves in because of the current crisis.
-For one parent families, One Family provide a very helpful ‘askonefamily helpline’ that specialises in issues affecting one-parent families where the sudden loss of child maintenance is common – lo call helpline 1890 662212.
+For one parent families, One Family provide a very helpful ‘askonefamily helpline’ that specialises in issues affecting one-parent families where the sudden loss of child maintenance is common – low call helpline 1890 662212.

 Applications to vary maintenance are available on the courts website.

 The President of the District Court has stated that the best outcome for children is for parents to contact each other to set out their concerns and suggest ideas for practical solutions that can be put in place.